Dev-PGVAA/Vibes/README.md

     empowering stakeholders to identify and address environmental inefficiencies.

     4. Community Engagement:
-    Vibes GQL fosters a vibrant community of eco-conscious musicians, industry professionals, and fans, providing forums for knowledge sharing, collaboration, and advocacy for sustainable practices in the music industry.
+    Vibes  fosters a vibrant community of eco-conscious musicians, industry professionals, and fans, providing forums for knowledge sharing, collaboration, and advocacy for sustainable practices in the music industry.